palashencode/starterweb/README.md

   - [ ] Display Queue Depth and Queue Details
   - [ ] Page to submit messages to MQ
   - [ ] Consumer Page to see Consumed Messages
+- [ ] Setting up Apache HTTP Server as a frontend to Spring Boot.

 # Use Cases